nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 ----------- | ----------- | -------------------
 FramingProtocol-001 | `Svc::FramingProtocol` shall provide the interface to a protocol for wrapping data packets in frames|Inspection
 FramingProtocol-002 | `Svc::FramingProtocol` shall provide the interface to a protocol for extracting data from framed packets|Inspection
+FramingProtocol-003 | `Svc::FramingProtocol` shall provide an implementation of the framing and deframing protocols that works with the F Prime GDS|Unit test

 ## 2. Using the Interface